310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 Tetora-kun pleaded with the newcomers to gather for a meeting, and then confessed his true feelings to them.

-He admitted that he’s still nowhere near as capable as Morisawa-dono— that he’s still an inexperienced, pathetic, thick-headed idiot of a leader…
+He admitted that he’s still nowhere near as capable as Morisawa-dono — that he’s still an inexperienced, pathetic, thick-headed idiot of a leader…

 He apologized for disappointing them when they were so excited to be part of Ryuseitai—